-- Defining the outcome variables (in economic, social and environmental domains).
-The analysis can be conducted with as many outcome variables as there are data for.
-The analysis can be extended not only to cover direct effects, but also secondary effects, and positive, negative, expected and unexpected effects. - Defining the time dimension.
-For example, by comparing an average 2012-2013 (i.e. reflecting situation prior to the current programme) with 2016 (i.e. situation to be reported in AIR 2017). - Applying suitable methodologies for finding credible control groups (a preference should be given to the application of both quantitative and qualitative methods).
-A suitable control group should be found for each type of effects analysed. - Computing an average outcome effect for the group of programme beneficiaries. - Computing an average outcome effect for a comparable control group. - Calculating the expected or unexpected, positive or negative effect of the programme (for each outcome variable separately).
+- Defining the time dimension.
+For example, by comparing an average 2012-2013 (i.e. reflecting situations prior to the current programme) with 2016 (i.e. situation to be reported in AIR 2017). - Applying suitable methodologies for finding credible control groups (a preference should be given to the application of both quantitative and qualitative methods).
+A suitable control group should be found for each type of effects analysed. - Computing an average outcome effect for the group of programme beneficiaries. - Computing an average outcome effect for a comparable control group. - Calculating the expected or unexpected, positive or negative effects of the programme (for each outcome variable separately).
 Average Treatment Indicators (see definition below) can be applied to assess both programme direct as well as secondary effects - positive and negative.

-Step 4: Calculation of specific programme indirect effects at micro-level
+Step 4: Calculation of specific programme indirect effects at the micro-level75